slingr-stack/slingr-docs/content/en/dev-reference/security/groups.md

 #### Automatic logout time

 Specifies the period of time in which the user session will be terminated due to inactivity.
+If the user has more than one group, the lowest configured period has priority.

 #### Login notifications